SilentRhetoric/WindowSense/README.md

 3. Dynamically calculating and drawing a graph that relates the outside temps to your personal comfort settings
-4. Providing temp & humidity readouts, setpoint readouts, brightness adjustments, and a way to safely shut down the Raspberry Pi.
+4. Providing temp & humidity readouts, setpoint readouts, brightness adjustments, and a way to safely shut down the Raspberry Pi

 ## What's in this repo